-Figure 11 shows the equivalent for ECHAM running without HAM.
-In this case, CCFM behaves similarly to in ECHAM-HAM, while Tiedtke-Nordeng has an overly strong diurnal cycle in both the Amazon and Congo regions, which also peaks too early in the day.
-As noted above, Tiedtke-Nordeng also fails to capture the seasonal cycle in Indonesia in this configuration.
+in ECHAM-HAM, while Tiedtke-Nordeng has an overly strong diurnal cycle in both the Amazon and Congo regions, which also peaks too early in the day.
 This strong difference in the behaviour of the Tiedtke-Nordeng scheme between ECHAM and ECHAM-HAM may be related to their use of quite different values of its parameters for climatological tuning, resulting in different physical behaviour on shorter timescales.